Visit the Friedrichswerdersche Kirche in Berlin for a free exhibition of the 19th-century German sculptures of the Alte Nationalgalerie.

 More on the Berlin State Museums (Staatliche Museen zu Berlin):

-Note: Most Berlin museums and similar sights are open in 2023.
-Timeslot reservations are essential for only the Alte Nationalgalerie, GemĂ€ldegalerie, Neue Nationalgalerie, Neues Museum, Pergamon Museum (closed from Oct 2023 until 2027!), and Das Panorama.
+Note: Most Berlin museums and similar sights are open in 2024.
+Timeslot reservations are essential for only the Neues Museum but sensible (and possibly essential in busy periods!) for the Alte Nationalgalerie, GemĂ€ldegalerie, Neue Nationalgalerie, and Pergamon – Das Panorama.
+(The Pergamon Museum itself is closed until 2027!).
 Timeslots are released only around four weeks in advance.
-Tickets are available from GetYourGuide that seem to have timeslots available when SMB has already sold out — many passes or multi-museum tickets are again available.
-Individual museum ticket prices range from âŹ6 to âŹ14 (âŹ20 for special exhibitions).
-Online tickets are skip-the-line — go directly to the gallery entrance to scan the code.
+Tickets are available from GetYourGuide, which seems to have timeslots available when SMB has already sold out.
+Many passes and multi-museum tickets are again available (Kulturforum / Museums Island).
+Individual museum ticket prices range from €6 to €14 (€20 for special exhibitions).
+Online tickets are skip-the-line — go directly to the gallery entrance to scan the code but pick up free audioguides first.

 For more general information on the Berlin State Museums: